Frescati House: Lord Edward FitzGerald

 Wife and I are come to settle here.
 We came last night, got up to a delightful spring day, and we are now enjoying the little book room, with the windows open, hearing the birds sing, and the place looking beautiful.
 The plants in the passage are just watered: and with the passage door open the room smells like a greenhouse.
 Pamela has dressed four beautiful flower-pots, and is now working at her frame, while I write to my dearest mother; and upon the two little stands are six pots of fine auriculas, and I am sitting in a bay window with all those pleasant feelings which the fine weather, the pretty place, the singing birds, the pretty wife and Frescati give me.

 When he returned to the house in 1797, he wrote:

 I can’t tell you how pleased I was to see this place again.
 In a moment one goes over the years; every shrub, every turn, every peep of the house has a little history in it.
 The weather is delightful and the place looks beautiful.
 The trees are all so grown and there a thousand pretty sheltered spots, which near the sea in this season is very pleasant.
 The birds sing, the flowers blow, and make me for moments forget the world and all the villainy and tyranny going on in it.

 It was as a result of a meeting at Frescati on 24 February 1798, that Fitzgerald’s revolutionary plans were betrayed by Thomas Reynolds.
 By March 1798, the United Irishmen had been infiltrated by spies.
 At this time, members of the Leinster committee were arrested.
 Lord Edward Fitzgerald escaped and went on the run.
-However an informer, attracted by the £1000 reward, was responsible for Fitzgerald’s arrest in Dublin's Thomas Street on the 19 May.
+However an informer, attracted by the £1000 reward, was responsible for Fitzgerald’s arrest in Dublin's Thomas Street on 19 May.
 He shot one of his attackers, in his attempt to escape, but he received a gunshot wound in the process.
 He died later from his untreated injuries in Newgate Prison on 4 June.